The Eyes of My Princess: Plot

 The story begins when Jose Carlos, a shy fifteen-year-old, realizes he has fallen in love for the first time with the new girl in his school.
 After school, a strange man arrives with Carlos's classmate, Mario, and lures him into his car.
 The man is a porn producer, and he tries to convince Carlos to get his classmate Ariadne to make porn with them.
 Finally Carlos escapes with the help of Ariadne, who is a friend of the new girl.
 Carlos tells his parents to go to the police, but they are unable to locate the man, who abducted Mario.

-One day he decides to talk with the new girl, Sheccid (her real name is Justiniana Deghemteri, but Carlos changes it for the name of an Arabic princess).
+One day he decides to talk with the new girl, Sheccid (her real name is Lorenna Deghemteri, but Carlos changes it for the name of an Arabic princess).
 He confesses his love, but things go wrong when Ariadne recognizes him and tells Sheccid he is related to the pervert who tried to abduct her.
 Carlos does not give up and, moved by the love he feels, he overcomes the fears he has.
 At first he begins writing, like his grandparent, realizing he is good at it.
 His new journal is filled with all his thoughts and poems that he writes for Sheccid.